How did London high-rise become a concrete coffin?

 “There weren't enough engines, and they were asking people to stay inside,” a neighbor who identified himself as Abdul told ITV News.

-He adding that the fire department's ladders did not reach the higher floors of the building.
+He added that the fire department's ladders did not reach the higher floors of the building.

 “I heard them screaming, ‘Just stay inside, don’t move!’”
 Abdul said, referring to the firefighters.